FRBCesab/rossinante/rossinante-tuto.md

 analyses, but once you've finished, please remove your data.

+\vspace{0.45cm}

+If you need to use a non-installed software, please contact the administrator.
+Note that each user has a personal R library in which he can install every R package he wants (independently of other users).

-# First connexion
+# First steps

-...

-## Secure Shell

-The first connection to the Rossinante server must be done using the **SSH** (Secure SHell) protocol.
+When you connect to Rossinante for the first time, you'll be asked to change your password.
+This first connection is made under the SSH protocol (Secure Shell).
 This protocol is a cryptographic network protocol that allows you to securely access a remote computer over an unsecured network.

-For this tutorial, let's say your name is `Jane DOE`, your user name on your laptop is `jane`, your laptop name is `laptop`, your user name on Rossinante is `jdoe`, the public IP[^1] of Rossinante is `92.168.45.3`, and the port of the SSH server is `22`.
+\vspace{0.45cm}

+For this tutorial, let's say:

+- your name is `Jane DOE`
+- your user name on your laptop is `jane`
+- your laptop name is `laptop`
+- your user name on Rossinante is `jdoe`
+- the public IP address[^1] of Rossinante is `92.168.45.3`
+- the port of the SSH server is `22`

+## SSH connection

 To open an SSH connection on Unix-based OS (macOS and Linux)[^2], open a terminal session and run: